Core Beliefs and Strategy

-One approach would be to develop a brief talk to introduce the tools for reading through the Bible to be presented at the opening session of each Sunday School class.
+One approach would be to develop a brief talk to introduce the tools for reading through the Bible to be presented at the opening session of Sunday School.
 Another approach would be to introduce the New Reformation reading approach in Home Fellowship groups.
 Both approaches are low key and won't take much effort.

 - Brief Pulpit Mention- and/or Mention in Announcements/Bulletin